 Klyde Warren Park

 This relatively new addition to Dallas has rose to national acclaim since its opening in 2012.
 While there are plenty of other parks around the city, few can offer such diverse activities and children’s entertainment options as Klyde Warren Park.
 With musical performances and film screenings among the frequent programs, it’s always easy to find something for all the family here, including your beloved dogs.
 Once you’ve all worked up an appetite, the food trucks aren’t far away!

 Lots of big cities have sky towers with impressive views over the city.
 However, the Reunion Tower in Uptown Dallas takes the basic and makes it better with their Geo-Deck.
 Here, you don’t just get the stunning skyline views.
 Unleash your inner creepy detective or let your kids pretend they are a sniper as you use the amazing telescopes and HD zoom cameras to spy on the people on the streets below.
 It doesn’t stop there, though, as the interactive digital display allows you to add your name and information to a star.
 All the family can create their own personal avatar and “own” the star.
 Next time you go back, you can add to the star, building up your own family constellation!

-Experience the ease of being close to upscale dining and more than 70 retail stores!Spacious 1 bedrooms, limited quantity.
-Save $1800 by 7/31.
+Experience the ease of being close to upscale dining and more than 70 retail stores!1 bedrooms start at $1199 when you move by 8/31!
 Get this offer

 Where we're located